 Mixing Valve Maintenance: Preventative work completed on a thermostatic mixing valve (TMV) to ensure scalding in hot water temperatures do not happen.
-Also delivers a consistent water temperature, providing user comfort.
+It also delivers a consistent water temperature, providing user comfort.

 Pinhole Leaks: Tiny leaks due to corrosion caused by the accumulation of steel particles inside copper hot water pipes.

 Re-piping/Retrofitting: A process used to upgrade domestic waterlines to create better water efficiency.
-Could involve a complete replacement or adaptations to plumbing fixtures.
-Toilets, showerheads and faucets are typically targeted.
+It could involve a complete replacement or adaptations to plumbing fixtures.
+Toilets, showerheads, and faucets are typically targeted.

 Risk Assessment Program: A formal process used to identify, evaluate and control hazards associated with a building’s water systems.
 Implemented to recognize and prevent potentially life-threatening water contamination risks such as bacteria and chemical corrosion.

-Union – A three-piece fitting designed to join two pipes that allows them to be disconnected without causing any pipe damage.
-Normally used with steel pipe.
+Union: A three-piece fitting designed to join two pipes that allows them to be disconnected without causing any pipe damage.
+Normally used with a steel pipe.

-Water Conservation Audit – A comprehensive, on-site survey conducted by a trained water conservation auditor that provides an analysis of current water usage and water conservation measures.
-Can lead to better energy efficiency, environmental sustainability and energy savings.
+Water Conservation Audit: A comprehensive, on-site survey conducted by a trained water conservation auditor that provides an analysis of current water usage and water conservation measures.
+It can lead to better energy efficiency, environmental sustainability, and energy savings.